different-ai/embedbase/README.md

 ## What is it

-Embedbase is a dead-simple API to help you use [VectorDBs](https://learn.microsoft.com/en-us/semantic-kernel/concepts-ai/vectordb) and [Embeddings Models](https://en.wikipedia.org/wiki/Sentence_embedding#:~:text=Sentence%20embedding%20is%20the%20collective,to%20vectors%20of%20real%20numbers.) without needing to host them!
+Embedbase is a dead-simple API to help you use [VectorDBs](https://learn.microsoft.com/en-us/semantic-kernel/concepts-ai/vectordb) and LLMs without needing to host them!

-You can use embedbase to customize LLM (like ChatGPT!) and automatically feed them the right information.
+## Key features

+- Generate: use `.generateText()` to use 9+ LLMs
+- Semantic Search: use `.add()` to create a list of semantically searchable information and `.search()` to run semantic queries

 ## Installation
 `npm i embedbase-js`